-Powerclamp 3 - support
+Powerclamp 3 support and information

 This is a working page and changes may happen at anytime so please check back for changes.